 Not long after, my future business partners Renee and Becky joined the JL as well.
 I hadn’t fully decided between submitting my novel to a large publisher or self-publishing when Renee proposed the idea of banding together as authors to create the kind of publisher we wanted to work with.
 And now, here I am, working with two wonderful women in a job I never expected to have, and I am so glad I am.

-Here is CBD Rebecca Mikkelson's story
+Here is Editor-in-Chief Rebecca Mikkelson's story

 Who am I?